 2K is a common display resolution.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
-2K displays are those whose length falls in the 2,000-pixels range.
+A screen's resolution explains how many pixels it has in width x height format (the more pixels, the sharper the image).
+A monitor or display is considered 2K if its width falls in the 2,000-pixels range.

-The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines Standard DCI 2K resolution as 2048 x 1080.
-But monitors with this resolution are rare.
-More often you’ll find 2K monitors with resolutions of 2560 x 1440.
-However, this resolution is officially considered Quad HD (QHD).
-As such, many monitors claim their resolution as 2K/QHD.
+The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines Standard DCI 2K resolution as 2048 x 1080 pixels.
+But you'll rarely see this resolution when buying a PC monitor or choosing a laptop.
+You'll often find 2K displays with a 2560 x 1440 resolution.
+However, that resolution is officially considered Quad HD (QHD).
+As such, many monitors and gaming laptops claim their resolution as 2K/QHD.

 |5K||5120 x 2880|

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|